reusable-ui/reusable-ui-monorepo/states/validity-state/README.md

 # @reusable-ui/validity-state 📦

-**validity-state** is a reusable abstraction for managing validation states in UI components.
+**validity-state** is a reusable abstraction for managing validation feedback in UI components.
 It provides a lifecycle-aware way to animate transitions between *valid*, *invalid*, and *unvalidated* states, exposing semantic variables that make styling and contributor reasoning clear.

 Instead of manually toggling classes, validity-state automatically manages validity classes, ensuring transitions are smooth, predictable, and easy to maintain.
-This makes it ideal for components that need clear validation feedback — such as inputs, selections, and options — while still giving implementors the flexibility to define their own validation logic.
+This makes it ideal for components that need expressive validation feedback — such as inputs, selections, and options — while still giving implementors the flexibility to define their own validation logic.

 With **validity-state**, you get:
 - Controlled validation feedback